 Agency staff names and addresses, phone numbers and website addresses change.
-If you attempt to contact one of the resources in this guidebook and it is not current, do your best to obtain the current information through the phone book or a web search.
-To perpetuate the value of this document, we respectfully request that if you discover any incorrect, conflicting, or out-of-date information in this Guidebook, please send any discrepancies and updated information to:
+If you attempt to contact one of the resources in this guidebook and it is not current, do your best to obtain the current information through phone information or a Google web search.
+To perpetuate the value of this document, we respectfully request that if you discover any incorrect, conflicting, or out-of-date information in this Guidebook please send the discrepancies, and updated information if you have it, to: